LucasJanin/Home/NodeRed/Notifications/lowBatteriesSensorsNotification/README.md

 # Low Batteries Sensors Notification #

 This automation checks every day the level of the sensor battery.
-If the percentage is below 20%, Node-Red will send a notification.
+If some sensors percentage are below 20%, Node-Red will send one notification.
 These 8 nodes permit to avoid creating one automation for each sensor.
 - [x] Add sorting message by ascending battery level
 - [x] Reformat message "battery" for "sensor"